agdeeksha82-lab/furniture-app-kashta-kala-/README.md

 ## Project Objective

-The main objective of this project is to create an easy-to-use furniture application with an attractive design that improves user experience and simplifies furniture browsing and selection.
+The main objective of this project is to create an easy-to-use furniture application with an attractive design that improves user experience and simplifies furniture browsing and selection.Kashta Kala addresses these issues by developing an Android-based application that enables product display with pricing, material dimension calculation, and online purchasing features.
+The application improves accessibility, simplifies furniture planning, and supports the digital growth of traditional wooden craft businesses.

 ## Folder Structure